Arriving on Campus

 - The last item of the course schedule is your room location, which gives a building code and room number.
 For example, STH113 means the course is located in the School of Theology (STH) building, room 113.

-To find your building code and locate your class, please use the following links:
+To identify your building codes and locate your classes, please use the following links:

 We are here to make your summer study experience a pleasant and rewarding one.
-If you have any questions about arriving on campus or studying at Boston University—or if you have not received a copy of your course schedule—please be sure to contact us.
+If you have any questions about arriving on campus or the Summer Study Internship Program—please be sure to contact us.